AlexKERNEL/patreon-js/readme.md

 [![Build State](https://img.shields.io/circleci/project/Patreon/patreon-js.svg?style=flat)](https://circleci.com/gh/Patreon/patreon-js)

-Use the Patreon API via OAuth.
+Use the Patreon APIv2 via OAuth.

+This fork of the Patreon API has been updated to use version 2 of the API and fix some bugs in the original package.
+The schemas probably still need to be updated, however.

 ## Setup